 The drilling machine is a preprogrammed computer numerically controlled (CNC) machine.
 The drill takes place based on the XY coordinates fed into the CNC system.
 The spindles rotate at a high RPM and ensure an accurate drill hole in the PCB.
-When the spindle rotates with a rapid speed, heat is generated due to the friction between the hole wall and the spindle.
+When the spindle rotates at a rapid speed, heat is generated due to the friction between the hole wall and the spindle.
 This melts the resin content on the hole walls and results in a smear of resin.
 Once the required holes are drilled the exit and entry panels are discarded.
 This is a small gist of what happens on the shop floor.

 Unlike the etching and plating process, the drilling process doesn’t have a fixed duration.
-The drilling time varies in the shop floor depending on the number of holes to be drilled.
-This is what happens behind the curtains in PCB manufacturing unit.
+The drilling time varies on the shop floor depending on the number of holes to be drilled.
+This is what happens behind the curtains in the PCB manufacturing unit.
 To know more about computer-aided manufacturing as related to PCB read What is CAM or Computer-Aided Manufacturing?